6. Project Models to Multiple Scenarios

 #> Number of fitted models: 2

-scenario), projecting models to multiple scenarios necessitates a
+Scenario).
+In contrast, projecting models to multiple scenarios

-folder that stores the predictor variables for each scenario.
+requires a folder that stores variables for each scenario organized in a

-These folders must be organized in a specific hierarchical manner: a root directory should contain nested folders representing different scenarios, with the raster variables stored within.
-At the first level inside the root folder, subfolders should correspond to distinct time periods (e.g., future years like “2070” or “2100,” or past periods such as “Mid-holocene” or “LGM”).
-Within each period folder, if applicable, you should include subfolders for each emission scenario (e.g., “ssp126”, “ssp585”).
-Finally, within each emission scenario or time period folder, include a separate folder for each General Circulation Model (GCM) (e.g., “BCC-CSM2-MR”, “MIROC6”).
+To ensure the following automated process can correctly track variables, the data must follow a strict hierarchical directory structure.
+At the top level, a Base Directory serves as the primary container for all project data.
+Inside this base folder, the first level of organization consists of subfolders for distinct Time Periods, such as future years (e.g., “2070”, “2100”) or paleoclimate eras (e.g., “Mid-holocene”, “LGM”).
+Within each period folder, if applicable, you should include subfolders at the second level for each Emission Scenario (e.g., “ssp126”, “ssp585”).
+Finally, within each emission scenario or time period folder, the third level should include a separate folder for each General Circulation Model (GCM) (e.g., “BCC-CSM2-MR”, “MIROC6”) to house the actual raster variables.
 This structured organization enables the function to automatically access and process the data according to period, emission scenario, and GCM.

 The package provides a function to import future climate variables downloaded from WorldClim (version 2.1).
 This function renames the files and organizes them into folders categorized by period/year, emission scenario (Shared Socioeconomic Pathways; SSPs), and General Circulation Model (GCM).
 This simplifies the preparation of climate data, ensuring all required variables are properly structured for modeling projections.